dmouscher/nomic/rules-3.md

 &nbsp;&nbsp;&nbsp;&nbsp;contain the following:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Corn, Food, Steel, Wood, Oil, Energy, and Technology.

 BF, Gloop, Wine, and Crackers are defined as items, but not as Raw Materials, Materials, or Resources.
+This proposal supersedes 321 and 354
+All towns producing items that are no longer raw materials are rerolled

 ## 357